Statistical Properties of Sanitized Results from Differentially Private Laplace Mechanism with Univariate Bounding

-Though the BIT Laplace mechanism in theory delivers less biased sanitized statistics than the truncated Laplace mechanism, the former does not seem to be more advantageous over the latter in practical applications, factoring in the following considerations.
-First, asymptotic unbiasedness and consistency hold under the same regularity conditions in both mechanisms and there is little difference between the two when $n$ is large.
-Second, the truncated Laplace distribution is a smooth distributional while the BIT Laplace distribution is discrete and comprises of 3 pieces.
-Though the distributional shape might be irrelevant in the release of a single sanitized statistic, it will matter in some differentially private data release mechanisms such as the model-based differentially private synthesis (modips) approach \citep{liu2016c}.
-Last, the discrete 3-piece distributional shape of the BIT Laplace distribution requires the intervals of the outcomes to be closed on both ends so that the boundary values are exclusively defined.
+Though the BIT Laplace mechanism in theory delivers less biased sanitized statistics than the truncated Laplace mechanism, the former does not seem to be more advantageous over the latter in practical applications for the following reasons.
+First, asymptotic unbiasedness and consistency hold in both procedures, so there is minimal difference between the two when $n$ is large.
+Second, the truncated Laplace distribution is a smooth distribution while the BIT Laplace distribution is piece-wise.
+Though the distributional shape might be irrelevant in the release of a single sanitized statistic, it will when it comes to uncertainty quantification or making inferences about population parameters based on the sanitized data.
+Last, the 3-piece distributional shape of the BIT Laplace distribution requires the intervals of the outcomes to be closed on both ends so that the boundary values are exclusively defined.
 This is not necessary for the truncated Laplace distribution where the density function is continuous and smooth.
-This last point seems trivial but can be annoying in practical applications.
-For example, in the first simulation, closed-intervals $[0, (c_1-c_0)^2 n/(4(n-1))]$ and $[-1,1]$ were applied to variance and correlation, respectively.
-Some sanitized outputs were exactly 0 for variance, and exactly -1 or 1 for correlation from the BIT Laplace mechanism.
-In practice, these values are rare occurrences due to measurement errors and noises, and users may choose to reject the sanitized results exactly at the boundary values.
-If the users demand more plausible results that agree with real-life situations, the decision of using what values to replace the implausible boundary values becomes arbitrary and could also potentially affect the statistical properties of the sanitize results.
+This last point seems trivial but can be irritating in practical applications.
+For example, in the first simulation, closed intervals $[0, (c_1-c_0)^2 n/(4(n-1))]$ and $[-1,1]$ were applied to variance and correlation, respectively.
+As a result, some sanitized outputs were exactly 0 for variance, and exactly -1 or 1 for correlation from the BIT Laplace mechanism.
+In practice, these values are rare occurrences due to measurement errors and noises, and the user may choose to reject the sanitized results that are valued exactly at the boundary.
+If the user demands more plausible results that agree with real-life situations, what values to replace the implausible boundary values becomes an arbitrary decision and could potentially affect the statistical properties of the sanitized results.
 Those concerns do not exist in the truncated Laplace mechanism.